 Admission to The Hangout Oyster Cook-Off is $10 per person and tasting ticket booklets are $30 for 15 tickets.

 The biggest event in food sport will be played out at The Wharf.
-This Orange Beach festival hosts more than 1,500 chefs and home cooks who compete in nine different culinary categories, including barbecue, chili and steak.
+This Orange Beach attraction hosts more than 1,500 chefs and home cooks who compete in nine different culinary categories, including barbecue, chili and steak.
 Onlookers at the World Food Championships can watch chefs go head-to-head in the competition kitchens and then race their dishes to the judging tent.
 The VIP Lounge is the best spot to catch all the action, but tickets sell out quickly.

 Tickets can also be purchased for a Progressive Yacht Dinner, where a small group of diners go from yacht to yacht for five different courses.
 In 2018, the Tasting Pavilion will be bigger and better than ever before and will showcase savory samples of dishes from local and national food brands.